yaya2devops/aws-cloud-project-bootcamp/journal/week0.md

 ☁️ Are you ready to **take the first step** towards mastering the cloud❓

-We'll be talking about **cloud architecture, security, cost considerations, and operations**. *Join us* as we unlock the secrets of the cloud, paving the way for a dynamic future in this rapidly evolving industry.
+We'll be performing **cloud architecture, security, cost considerations, and operations**. *Join us* as we unlock the secrets of the cloud, paving the way for a dynamic future in this rapidly evolving industry.

 ## Week Zero Main Tasks
 - [A Path Towards Modern Solutions](#a-path-towards-modern-solutions)